Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/README.md

 # 1.1 Introduction

-The scientific data lifecycle follows, acquiring the experimental data, analyzing it and visualizing the results.
+The research data lifecycle follows, acquiring the experimental data, analyzing it and visualizing the results.
 However,  to reproduce the life cycle steps with minimal efforts requires a sophisticated graphical user interface, disciplined data management, modular code and a simplified usage documentation.

 SA-Labs-Analysis is the data analysis toolbox for multi-electrode patch clamp recordings.
 It provides a graphical user interface to pre-process, analyze, and visualize the acquired data.
 The raw data for the analysis is acquired using [symphony-das](http://symphony-das.github.io/) - a Matlab based data acquisition system for electrophysiologists.
 Furthermore, the analysis toolbox is designed to support both streaming and post-acquisition analysis by using shared libraries and data structure.